• Skip to primary navigation

 two photos showing How to Make Zucchini Pancakes - after adding dry ingredients & adding zucchini

-Cook the zucchini pancakes
+Cook the Zucchini Pancakes

 Once the batter is ready to go, melt 1 tablespoon of butter onto the preheated griddle and spread it out with a spatula to ensure it’s evenly distributed over the surface.